Need some medicine cabinet organization ideas and inspiration? Check out my medicine cabinet makeover!

 In a simple 3-step process, drugs are deactivated by placing them in a Deterra pouch, adding water, shaking and throwing it away.
 This system deactivates prescription drugs, pills, patches, liquids, creams and films.
 By rendering the drugs inert, it’s safe to dispose of the bag’s contents without harming the environment.

 This is a great solution if you only have a few bottles of medications to dispose of.
 I didn’t have nearly enough Dettera bags on hand to dispose of my massive pile of decluttered medicines.

-Option 3: Drug Store Medication Disposal Bin
+Option 3: Use a Drug Store Medication Disposal Bin

 Little-known fact: most drug stores offer a safe place to dispose of unused and expired medications.